So, you're ready to retire?

 7. Re-assess over time.

 Check in on whether your net worth is where you believe it should be as your age and circumstances change.
 If not, re-set your spending target to get back on track.
+Similarly, compare #3 (your actual spending) to #4 (your target) and see how you’re doing.

 8. Annuitize part of your savings.